-Libraries and Learning Services also offer advice and workshops to assist you with University study.
-Workshops include referencing, how to search for relevant journal article, improving listening and speaking skills and writing skills are offered.
-To register for these courses, visit the Libraries and Learning Services website here.
+Te Tumu Herenga | Libraries and Learning Services also offer advice and workshops to assist you with University study.
+Workshops include referencing, how to search and find relevant journal article, improving listening and speaking skills, note taking and writing skills are offered.
+To view the full range of available workkshops and register for these courses, visit the Libraries and Learning Services website here.